 Dynamic configuration push in business scenarios

-Another typical scenario of ACM is to help speed up the response of web pages to promotion activities, so as to reduce development costs and improve efficiency.
+Other typical use cases of ACM include speeding up the rollout of web pages in marketing activities, so as to reduce development costs and improve marketing efficiency.

 ACM brings the following benefit to configuration push in business scenarios:

 - Decoupling static business code from business scenarios using configurations to greatly optimize the operation-related application publishing process.

 Algorithm adjustment for real-time big data computing